eayduran/react-native-linkedin-auth/README.md

+# React Native LinkedinModal

-# Watch the video of this repo: https://www.youtube.com/watch?v=qSQ4tCrc-OA
+Watch the video of this repo: https://www.youtube.com/watch?v=qSQ4tCrc-OA

 You can use the LinkedInModal in your application after installing: